 Note: Benin, Burkina-Faso, Guinea Bissau, Ivory Coast, Mali, Niger, Senegal and Togo are members of the West African Economic and Monetary Union (WAEMU).

 Appendix 5 Past Performance

-On 30 June 2023 the Company ceased to be classified as a NURS and converted to a UCITS and consequently there is no past performance data available.
+On 30 June 2023 the Company ceased to be classified as a NURS and converted to a UCITS.
+Consequently there is no past performance data available prior to that date.